bon-qi/AutoMailor/README.md

-# The package allow you to monite and send email to any research webpage
+# AutoMailor: monite and notice for academic usages

 > Follow the usage below to use it